roman-milk/roman-milk.github.io/teacher-teacher.md

  When Susanna pulled off her blindfold, Julie looked into her eyes and started to cry.
 "Mistress, what did I do wrong, I'm sorry mistress, what can this slut do to please you?"

  Susanna smiled, although she wanted her training to continue for another couple of hours, maybe this would be enough.
 "It's OK, slut.
 Calm down."
 She said as she gently massaged her nipples as she removed the clips.
 "You did nothing wrong.
 A nurse is calling about your mother.
 She is not doing well and she needs to speak with you.
 I want you to gather your thoughts and speak to her.
 She wants you to come to the nursing home.
 I want you to tell her you can't be there till tomorrow.
 We will let you go there tomorrow but you must be back tomorrow evening.
 Can you do this?"
-Report_Story #3